Fun outdoor games for children to play this summer

 Aug 24 2023

-Playing outside and spending time together in the countryside is a great way to make memories and have fun.
-There are loads of ways to get inspired to head outdoors – which is why we’re taking point from Hampshire Libraries’ Summer Reading Challenge this summer.
+Playing outside and spending time together in the countryside is a great way to make memories and have fun, and there are so many activities to try.

 To help get you inspired and get moving, we’ve rounded up some of our favourite outdoor games to give a go.